-- interval (IntervalData) Determines how often the tracker interrupts the simulation.
-Simple numbers are interpreted as durations measured in the simulation time variable.
-Alternatively, a string using the format 'hh:mm:ss' can be used to give durations in real time.
-Finally, instances of the classes defined in interrupts can be given for more control. - title (str or callable) Title text of the figure.
+- interrupts (InterruptData) Determines when the tracker interrupts the simulation.
+A single numbers determines an interval (measured in the simulation time unit) of regular interruption.
+A string is interpreted as a duration in real time assuming the format 'hh:mm:ss'.
+A list of numbers is taken as explicit simulation time points.
+More fine- grained contol is possible by passing an instance of classes defined in interrupts. - title (str or callable) Title text of the figure.
 If this is a string, it is shown with a potential placeholder named time being replaced by the current simulation time.
 Conversely, if title is a function, it is called with the current state and the time as arguments.
-This function is expected to return a string. - output_file (str, optional) Specifies a single image file, which is updated periodically, so that the progress can be monitored (e.g. on a compute cluster) - movie (str or Movie) Create a movie.
+This function is expected to return a string.

+- output_file (str, optional) Specifies a single image file, which is updated periodically, so that the progress can be monitored (e.g. on a compute cluster) - movie (str or Movie) Create a movie.
 If a filename is given, all frames are written to this file in the format deduced from the extension after the simulation ran.
-If a Movie is supplied, frames are appended to the instance.

-- show (bool, optional) Determines whether the plot is shown while the simulation is running.
+If a Movie is supplied, frames are appended to the instance. - show (bool, optional) Determines whether the plot is shown while the simulation is running.
 If set to None, the images are only shown if neither output_file nor movie is set, otherwise they are kept hidden.
-Note that showing the plot can slow down a simulation severely. - tight_layout (bool) Determines whether tight_layout() is used. - max_fps (float) Determines the maximal rate (frames per second) at which the plots are updated in real time during the simulation.
+Note that showing the plot can slow down a simulation severely. - tight_layout (bool) Determines whether tight_layout () is used. - max_fps (float) Determines the maximal rate (frames per second) at which the plots are updated in real time during the simulation.
 Some plots are skipped if the tracker receives data at a higher rate.
 A larger value (e.g., math.inf) can be used to ensure every frame is drawn, which might penalizes the overall performance. - plot_args (dict) Extra arguments supplied to the plot call.
 For example, this can be used to specify axes ranges when a single panel is shown.
 For instance, the value {'ax_style': {'ylim': (0, 1)}} enforces the y-axis to lie between 0 and 1.